QMENTA/qmenta-sdk-tool-tutorial/README.md

 variety of parameters for segmenting the images.
-If you want to start this tool example, please follow the instructions for ANTsPy on their official documentation website first: [antspyx library]: https://github.com/antsx/antspy/blob/master/tutorials/Installation.md
+If you want to start this tool example, please follow the instructions for ANTsPy on their official documentation website first: [antspyx library]: https://github.com/antsx/antspy/blob/master/tutorials/Installation.md The tutorial can be found in the [QMENTA SDK documentation](https://docs.qmenta.com/sdk/tool_tutorial.html)

 ### Pyradiomics example